Home

 The Newark torc (Image © The National Civil War Museum)

-The results of our work have been published in blogs, newsletters and academic papers which describe a new, gold sheet-working, manufacturing method for several of the torcs, and offer some ideas of the implications of these new findings.
-In addition, for those high craft gold hollow-torus torcs that do have cast terminals, we have shown that none of these are cast-on, as had been previously assumed, but were instead cast separately before being attached to the wire neck rings.
+The work that led on from this has been published in blogs, newsletters and academic papers and describes a new, gold sheet-working, manufacturing method for several of the torcs, and offers some ideas of the implications of these new findings.
+In addition, for those high craft gold hollow-torus torcs that do have cast terminals, work has shown that none of these are cast-on, as had been previously assumed, but were instead cast separately before being attached to the wire neck rings.
 Only very low quality and percentage gold, silver and copper alloys were ever cast on, and almost all of these are faulty.

 The Netherurd terminal (Image © The National Museums of Scotland)

-We would like this to be an interactive site, so please feel free to comment, add suggestions and tell us what you think.
-We particularly welcome the input of skilled gold- and silversmiths and craftspeople: as you will see from our Torc Collective page, the work is firmly based on collaborative working.
-We hope you enjoy it.
+I would like this to be an interactive site, so please feel free to comment, add suggestions and tell me what you think.
+I particularly welcome the input of skilled gold- and silversmiths and craftspeople: as you will see from the Torc Collective page, my work is firmly based on collaborative working.
+I hope you enjoy it: it’s always good to torc!